nitzel/hurryup/meatly/readme.md

 - 11:46 progress bar!! in HuD
 - 12:00 boss is watching you aka time is running out
 - 12:48 now we deal with pause-time :) its not subtracted from the time you have
+- 13:11 hunger and motivation grow now by time, and its checked that they stay in range.

 # [credits](credits.md)